Burt Jones: Support for adoptable dogs

 In 2016, Jones, along with State Rep. Joe Wilkinson (R-Sandy Springs) led the push on Senate Bill 168 to declare "adoptable dog" as the official state dog of Georgia despite pushback from his Republican colleagues.
 Jones has also been a vocal leader on increasing funding for animal shelters and abused dog rescue efforts throughout the state of Georgia.

 Expression of religious beliefs

-In 2016, Jones led on Senate Bill 309, which allows for student athletes to express their personal religious beliefs during sporting events and enables high schools, which receive state funding, to participate in athletic competitions with schools outside of their designated conference.
+In 2016, Jones supported Senate Bill 309, which allows for student athletes to express their personal religious beliefs during sporting events and enables high schools, which receive state funding, to participate in athletic competitions with schools outside of their designated conference.
 It was signed into law by Governor Nathan Deal on May 3, 2016.

-Upon final signature Jones was quoted, "I’m grateful Governor Deal signed this legislation into law.
+Upon final passage of the law, Jones was quoted as saying: "I'm grateful Governor Deal signed this legislation into law.
 Expressing ones beliefs and principles is a right that no one should be denied.
 It is also a huge step in the right direction to let athletes compete with members outside of their conference because it will increase the drive, skill level and motivation for athletes around the state.
 With increased competition, they will be motivated to do the best they can to stay at the top of their game."